dustinpfister/blog_posts/_posts/linux-bash-script-functions.md

 ## 5 - Using node to do math in bash

+In bash I can use any Linux command that I want to produce some kind of result including node.
+When it comes to working in a more powerful programing enviornment than bash I like javaScript.
+In core javaScript there is the Math object that has a whole bunch of usful Math functions.
+So if I really want to I can make a quck javaScript file that I can then call from bash where I can bass the math function that I want to use followed by some argumnets for it.

 ### 5.1 - The math.js file to use with node

+First off I will want a javaScript file that will serve as a way to use the Math object, and maybe a few custom methods from the command line.

 ```js
 #!/usr/bin/node